rails/rails/guides/source/form_helpers.md

 <%= f.select(:city_id, ...) %>
 ```

 WARNING: If you are using `select` (or similar helpers such as `collection_select`, `select_tag`) to set a `belongs_to` association you must pass the name of the foreign key (in the example above `city_id`), not the name of association itself.
 If you specify `city` instead of `city_id` Active Record will raise an error along the lines of ` ActiveRecord::AssociationTypeMismatch: City(#17815740) expected, got String(#1138750) ` when you pass the `params` hash to `Person.new` or `update_attributes`.
 Another way of looking at this is that form helpers only edit attributes.
 You should also be aware of the potential security ramifications of allowing users to edit foreign keys directly.
 You may wish to consider the use of `attr_protected` and `attr_accessible`.
-For further details on this, see the "Ruby On Rails Security Guide":security.html#mass-assignment.
+For further details on this, see the [Ruby On Rails Security Guide](security.html#mass-assignment).

 ### Option Tags from a Collection of Arbitrary Objects